 Obligations of a Postdoctoral Scholar

-- Participates actively and conscientiously in a research project(s) outlined in discussion with the faculty mentor.
+- Participates actively and conscientiously in a research project(s) outlined in discussion with the faculty.

 - Creates an Individual Development Plan when they arrive at UNMC.
-Seeks regular feedback on his/hers performance and participates in a formal evaluation by the mentor at least annually through the UNeVal online performance evaluation system.
+Seeks regular feedback on his/her performance and participates in a formal evaluation by the mentor at least annually through the UNeVal online performance evaluation system.
 Modifies the IDP as their research and career goals evolve.

-- Exhibits good laboratory practice such as careful maintenance of research record and compliance with guidelines for biosafety and those involving animals and human subjects in research.
+- Exhibits good laboratory practice including the careful maintenance of research records and maintains compliance with all university and professional standards for biosafety, animals, and human subjects.

-- Complies with UNMC policies and guidelines on scientific conduct, intellectual property and laboratory safety.
+- Complies with UNMC policies and guidelines on scientific conduct, intellectual property, and laboratory practices.

 Obligations of a Faculty Mentor